 The employment based green card application process is quite lengthy, detailed, and complicated.
 It involves receiving approval from the Department of Labor, United States Citizenship and Immigration Services, and the Department of State.

-What are the Processes in Getting an Employment Based Green Card
+What Is the Process for Getting an Employment Based Green Card?

 If a foreign national successfully applies for a green card, then their spouse and children under the age of 21 are also entitled to receive a green card.
 Employment based green card applications are ultimately approved by the United States Citizenship and Immigration Services.

 However, the first step is to receive labor certification for most industries.
-Employers must file an Application for Permanent Employment Certification, ETA Form 9089 with the Department of Labor.
-This is to demonstrate that no eligible permanent resident or US citizen was available and qualified for the position being filled.
+Employers must file an Application for Permanent Employment Certification (ETA Form 9089) with the Department of Labor.
+This is to demonstrate that no eligible or qualified permanent resident or U.S. citizen was available for the position being filled.

 It typically takes two to three months for labor certification applications to be filed, although the duration can increase in case of audits.
 If the application is denied, the decision can be repealed and brought to the Board of Alien Labor Certification Appeals.